- Group Tours

 Sake, now well known to the world like sushi, is an alcoholic beverage made from fermented rice.
-In the Japanese language Sake means all alcoholic beverage but in English it means Nihonshu, Japanese liquor.
+In the Japanese language, Sake means all alcoholic beverage generally, but in English it means Nihonshu, or Japanese liquor.

-There are many ways to enjoy sake, the most common being either hot or cold.
+There are many ways to enjoy sake, the most common being either hot or cold, but also can be served at room temperature.
 Depending on the season or celebration, a cold glass of sake is shared among friends and family, or a warm cup on the New Years.
 However you choose to enjoy sake, the flavors of the drink is usually served with a dish that matches.